Why Bela krajina is the hidden gem of Slovenia

 A small region with an interesting history and culture

 Bela krajina – it took me a while to memorize this name, that doesn’t sound sweet to my Italian ears, but definitely looks soothing to my eyes.
 Located at 90 km south-east of Slovenia capital Ljubljana, Bela krajina is the most rural and underdeveloped region of Slovenia.
-The main cities (if really one wants to call them cities) are Črnomelj, that has around 14000 inhabitands, Metlika, whose population is of about 8000 people, and Semič, where around 4.000 people live.
+The main cities (if really one wants to call them cities) are Črnomelj, that has around 14000 inhabitants, Metlika, whose population is of about 8000 people, and Semič, where around 4.000 people live.

 Other than these 3 cities, there’s a myriad of small, picturesque villages that give a sense of peace and tranquility, such as Primostek, where Big Berry, the Luxury Landscape Resort where I stayed, is located.